 There are a lot of features we couldn’t cover in this review.
-In fact, there are so many extra attachments included that this model has virtually every attachment you would expect from a $1,000 machine, but is priced under $400.
+In fact, there are so many extra attachments included that this model has virtually every attachment you would expect from a $1,000 machine, but is priced under $400 even under $200.

-What didn’t I like?
-The machine isn’t ideal for heavy, thick fabrics, and it does wobble at times.
+There is not much we didn’t like.
+But looking for some negatives you may say that the machine isn’t ideal for heavy, thick fabrics, and it can wobble at times.

 Best Computerized Sewing Machine